Billy001/Billy001/README.md

 # About Me:

   ### Hi, My name is Billy.
 I am an aspiring software developer.
 I currently work in the Information Technology sector as a Server Administrator.
-My dream is to one day work as a Full Stack Developr.
+My dream is to one day work as a Full Stack Developer.

 # Core Skills